Overview

 Analog, 2 axes (+ digital "click")

-Like most other gamepads, the Xbox 360 Controller features two analog joysticks, on the left and right side, vertically offset.
+Like most other gamepads, the Xbox 360 controller features two analog joysticks, on the left and right side, vertically offset.
 Like most modern joysticks, the sticks themselves can be clicked in as additional digital buttons.

 BACK and START

-The BACK and START buttons are on either side of the Guide Button.
+DigitalThe BACK and START buttons are on either side of the Guide Button.

 LB and RB (Shoulder buttons)

-The shoulder buttons are pretty standard.
+DigitalThe shoulder buttons are pretty standard.

 LT and RT (Shoulder triggers)

-Like the Playstation 4 Controller, and unlike the Steam Controller, the LT and RT analog triggers on the Xbox 360 Controller do not have a distinct digital "click" at the end of the normal analog range distinguishing a "full pull" from a "soft pull".
+not have a distinct digital "click" at the end of the normal analog range distinguishing a "full pull" from a "soft pull".
 From a hardware perspective they are purely analog input devices.
-However, the Steam Input Configurator is able to fix this; the player may set a threshold that distinguishes a "full pull" from a "soft pull."
+However, the Steam Input configurator is able to fix this; the player may set a threshold that distinguishes a "full pull" from a "soft pull."

 Digital pad

-The Xbox 360 Controller features a fairly standard digital pad, or DPAD.
-Physically this counts as four separate digital buttons, but with a physical feature that makes it impossible to press both buttons on the same axis at the same time.
+DigitalThe Xbox 360 controller features a fairly standard digital pad, or DPAD.
+Physically, this counts as four separate digital buttons, but designed in such a way that makes it impossible to press both buttons on the same axis at the same time.